 Screwed by the Network: Attempted.
 Warner Bros. - and Jack L. Warner himself - considered the film an unwanted and unpleasant gangster flick doomed to bomb and treated it accordingly, giving it a limited release.
 Even after the film turned into a runaway success, Jack L. Warner was said to have carried a hatred of it until his death.

 Sleeper Hit: Warner Bros. thought that the film would bomb, feeling that nobody would want to cheer for the outlaws in a gangster flick, and dumped it in August and offered Warren Beatty 40% of the gross as a result.
 Upon release, the mixed critical reception seemed to bear out their fears.
 But when young people started raving about it to everybody in earshot, it turned into one of the biggest films of 1967, and remains a classic.

-The writers of this film originally hoped to they could get either of the great French New Wave directors to helm this film, François Truffaut or Jean Luc Godard.
-Unfortunately after helping develop the script, Truffaut ultimately decided to direct Fahrenheit 451 instead and Godard turned out to be an unreasonable jerk when the producers were courting him.
+The writers of this film originally hoped to they could get either of the great French New Wave directors to helm this film, François Truffaut or Jean-Luc Godard.
+Unfortunately, after helping develop the script, Truffaut ultimately decided to direct Fahrenheit 451 instead and Godard made unreasonable demands when the producers were courting him.note Supposedly, he wanted to shoot the film in New Jersey during winter, and was deeply offended when they refused.
+Given his disposition towards Hollywood, he was likely seeing just how much they would let him get away with.
 So Arthur Penn, whom Truffaut had recommended, did it instead.

 Natalie Wood, Warren Beatty's ex-girlfriend (one of many actually), was considered for the role of Bonnie - and incidentally was actually a lot closer to the real Bonnie's physicality (they were both short ladies).